1 Samuel 18:3 Then Jonathan made a covenant with David because he loved him as himself.

 I do not expect you to trust me, at least not now.
 This covenant is like my sword.
 I am laying it at your feet to keep me accountable.
 Pick it up and challenge me with it on the side of my cheek looking me sternly and straight into my eyes should I ever not live up to what I am promising.
 Stop me in my tracks, with the tip of this sword under my chin, if our friendship ever begins to veer off-course in a direction that makes you feel the least bit uncomfortable.

 And remember, too, that this is not about affection.
 It is about commitment.
 In this covenant, I am committing to be your lifetime friend.
 I will hold you in my thoughts at least once each day for as long as I am able.
-On most days, those thoughts will be in prayer seeking what lies in the heart of our Father for you.
+On most days, those thoughts will be in prayer seeking what lies in the heart of God for you.
 Even if our lives diverge, even if we are dancing out of each others sight on opposite ends of the meadow, these prayers will continue, not out of obligation but out of joy.
-For this is how I love the Father: by passing His love on to you.
+For this is how I love God: by passing God's love on to you.

 This is a friendship in which it